This event has passed

-Join editors Nora Lester Murad and Mary L. Onorato, along with and a selection of authors, as they discuss Resisting Erasure: Libraries in Palestine and Palestine in Libraries, a new book from Library Juice Press.
+Editors Nora Lester Murad and Mary L. Onorato, along with and a selection of authors, discuss Resisting Erasure: Libraries in Palestine and Palestine in Libraries, a new book from Library Juice Press.
+This is part one of a two-part book launch.
+Be sure to catch both to hear from a variety of authors.

 About the Book